Usina del Arte: History

+The property was under the control of ONABE ("National Agency for the Administration of State Assets"), which required proof that the building was suitable for the stipulated purpose prior to its transfer.
+A professional team of architects was then formed, that team prepared the preliminary design submitted to ONABE, and the building's use as an auditorium was approved just days before the 2001 crisis.

+The reopening of the building had three stages, the first stage consisted in the inauguration of Salón Dorado, exhibition room, access backyard, Pedro de Mendoza Annex, ticket offices, toilettes, and elevators.

+The second stage came at the end of May 2012, a new name change for the cultural center was announced, becoming "Usina del Arte," and the inauguration of the complex's main hall was made public.
+The symphonic auditorium had a capacity for 1,200 spectators, and was opened to the public with a tribute to Astor Piazzolla, although access was only possible for specific events, during restricted hours.

+In May 2012, the Sala de Cámara was opened completing the third stage, it had a capacity for 280 people.
+The auditorium was suitable not only for chamber music orchestras but plays.

 Architecture

 The building stands out for its distinctive Italianate late Gothic or early Renacentist architecture and its clock tower which can be seen from a distance, especially from the La Plata freeway that today bestrides it, "an almost exact reproduction of the Florentine Palazzo Della Signoria".
 The interiors are large rooms that were used for electric generators, with iron truss roofs and a zinc sheet roof.

-This power plant was the largest of a series of buildings designed to house the facilities of the Italo-Argentina Electricity Company throughout the city by the Italian architect Giovanni Chiogna, seeking to achieve a common aesthetic denominator that would make all the buildings identifiable with the company:“This architecture is immediately recognizable by its exposed brick walls, semicircular or segmental arches in doors and windows (often with the keystone highlighted), blind arches, friezes with moldings, the company heraldry in coats of arms applied to the walls, pediments with the company name engraved in elegant letters, rosettes, skylights, battlements, whimsical decorative details and occasionally a tower; everything with lines that remind us of the European twelfth century.”
+This power plant was the largest of a series of buildings designed to house the facilities of the Italo-Argentina Electricity Company throughout the city by the Italian architect Giovanni Chiogna, seeking to achieve a common aesthetic denominator that would make all the buildings identifiable with the company: this architecture is immediately recognizable by its exposed brick walls, semicircular or segmental arches in doors and windows (often with the keystone highlighted), blind arches, friezes with moldings, the company heraldry in coats of arms applied to the walls, pediments with the company name engraved in elegant letters, rosettes, skylights, battlements, whimsical decorative details and occasionally a tower; everything with lines that remind us of the European twelfth century.

-"The square tower with battlements, the inclusion of the clock, the use of gargoyles and semicircular arches with the addition of the exposed bricks and plaster elements imitating stone blocks that the Pedro de Mendoza Powerhouse shows on its exterior summarize just some of the characteristics that Chiogna used in all the works carried out for the CIAE and almost simultaneously with the completion of this one.
-Of a similar category were their interior spaces, where the presence of pillars, corbels, ironwork elements and even the floors with the Company logo refer to the importance of conceiving an integral project."
+The square tower with battlements, the inclusion of the clock, the use of gargoyles and semicircular arches with the addition of the exposed bricks and plaster elements imitating stone blocks that the Pedro de Mendoza Powerhouse shows on its exterior summarize just some of the characteristics that Chiogna used in all the works carried out for the CIAE and almost simultaneously with the completion of this one.
+Of a similar category were their interior spaces, where the presence of pillars, corbels, ironwork elements and even the floors with the company logo refer to the importance of conceiving an integral project.